 Editing a file in the component repository is fine if this tree is used for only one eCos configuration.
 If the repository is used for several different configurations, however, and especially if it is shared by multiple users, then making what may be experimental changes to the master sources would be a bad idea.
 The build system provides an alternative.
-It is possible to make a copy of the file in the build tree, in other words copy mutex.cxx from the kernel/<version>/src/sync directory in the component repository to kernel/<version>/src/sync in the build tree, and edit the file in the build tree.
+It is possible to make a copy of the file in the build tree, in other words copy mutex.cxx from the kernel/ build tree, and edit the file in the build tree.
 When make is invoked it will pick up local copies of any of the sources in preference to the master versions in the component repository.
 Once you have finished modifying the eCos sources you can install the final version back in the component repository.
 If the changes were temporary in nature and only served to aid the debugging process, then you can discard the modified version of the sources.